adityam/linux-blog/content/post/slack-tui.md

 Now, I can just go to the directory with the file that I want to share, run `dropbox-link <filename>` and simply paste the link in `slack-term`.

+## Update: Going back to GUIs

+I tested slack-term for about two months, but it was too cumbersome to use.
+Long messages were hard to read, the visual indicators were difficult to see, attachments were had to see, and so on.
+So, I decided to go back to GUI, this time with slack's desktop client.

 ---

 Now, back to actual work...